AllenDowney/Portfolio/narrative18.md

 copy, modify, and redistribute them.
 These licenses make possible many translations, adaptations, and derivative works, and lead to collaborations with co-authors all over the world.

+In the last few years, O'Reilly Media has published translations of my books in Chinese (traditional and simplified), Japanese, Korean, French, Italian, Spanish, Portuguese, German, Polish, Russian, and Croatian.

+In addition, volunteers have translated my books into other programming languages, including a recently-published version in Perl and versions-in-progress in Julia and Go.

 My course material, slides from my presentations, and material from my workshops are published on the web.
 And the supporting code for my